wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

 Configuration
 =============
 .. note::
-    It is necessary to log into the API before attempting to add or modify any RBAC configuration, such as policies, roles or users.
-A detailed guide on how to log in can be found within the :ref:`Getting started <api_getting_started>` section of the API.
+    It is necessary to log into the Wazuh API before attempting to add or modify any RBAC configuration, such as policies, roles or users.
+A detailed guide on how to log in can be found within the :ref:`Getting started <api_getting_started>` section of the Wazuh API.

 Set RBAC mode
 -------------
 As explained in the :ref:`How it works <api_rbac_how_it_works>` section, it is possible to modify the RBAC mode and change it to ``white`` or ``black``.
 This can be done by using the ``PUT /security/config`` endpoint.

 Here is an example of how to change RBAC mode using a cURL command.
-It is recommended to export the token to a variable as explained in Getting started section (see :ref:`Getting started <api_getting_started>` for more information about logging into the API).
+It is recommended to export the token to a variable as explained in Getting started section (see the :ref:`Getting started <api_getting_started>` section for more information about logging into the API).
 Replace ``DESIRED_RBAC_MODE`` with the mode to enable ("black" or "white"):

 .. code-block:: console